helm/charts/stable/logrotate/README.md

 # Logrotate

 The logrotate utility is designed to simplify the administration of log files on a system which generates a lot of log files.
-Logrotate allows for the automatic rotation compression, removal and mailing of log files.
+Logrotate allows for the automatic rotation, compression, removal and mailing of log files.
 Logrotate can be set to handle a log file daily, weekly, monthly or when the log file gets to a certain size.

 [![Get started with Stakater](https://stakater.github.io/README/stakater-github-banner.png)](https://stakater.com)